 Predictive analytics is equipped to help companies to improve their marketing performance.
 One way in which companies are jumping on board is by using data to dig deeper into their target audience.
 Predictive analytics can be used to determine the best audience segmentation to reach and predict customer behaviors, such as their likelihood to convert on your site.
 These insights help determine how you should interact with your audience and how you can meet their needs.

 Netflix is a great example of successfully using predictive analytics to better understand audience intent.
 Netflix analyzes the curious actions its users take when streaming (search history, preferred genres, buttons pressed) to provide recommendations on what to watch next.
 And it worked!
 Over 75% of viewer activity on Netflix from personalized recommendations.

 Predictive analytics can also open up new opportunities for upselling and cross-selling.
-For example, someone who has bought a yoga mat might also be interested in yoga clothing.
+For example, someone who has bought some yoga equippment might also be interested in yoga clothing or best yoga mats.
 Basing your actions on an analysis of historical data will enable you to deliver relevant recommendations that have a higher chance of converting.

 How predictive analytics can be used to transform data

 Brand performance, brand loyalty, customer acquisition, customer retention – all super important areas where predictive analysis can help you grow.
 However, to obtain that growth, you need to have a clear plan as to how you will use the data.
 Here are some tips that can help you make the most of this advancement in the field of data analysis.